teodor961/pluto_jtag_adapter/README.md

 - Integrated FT2232 USB to sync serial controller, to serve as a JTAG + UART host (Still work in progress)

 ## Known issues:
+### v1.0.0
-v1.0.0 - VREGOUT and VREGIN should be floating but connected to 1.8V
+- VREGOUT and VREGIN should be floating but connected to 1.8V
-         VPHY and VPLL connected to 1.8V supply, should be connected to 3.3V through ferrite bead
+- VPHY and VPLL connected to 1.8V supply, should be connected to 3.3V through ferrite bead
+- FT2232 chip not working due to previously stated issues